joshmalina/downtowndharma/faq/README.md

 # Who are the lead teachers?

-[Travis Spencer](https://imcw.org/teacher/?speakerId=154) and [Kristin Barker](https://imcw.org/teacher/?speakerId=140) are the sangha’s two lead teachers.
-Both are affiliate teachers with IMCW.
-Like all IMCW teachers and facilitators, they are volunteers who are supported by dana (generosity) from community members.
+[Kristin Barker](https://imcw.org/teacher/?speakerId=140) is the sangha’s lead teacher and an affiliate teacher with IMCW supported by dana (generosity) from community members.

 Guest facilitators step in frequently to guide on Sunday evenings, including Shawn Shafner, Mark Stone and others.